 We're STILL HERE!

-White, yellow & green paper weaved the words FAITH HOPE LOVE into the steel mesh fence cordon.
+White, yellow & green paper weaved the words FAITH HOPE LOVE into the steel-mesh-fence-cordon.

-Another St Pauls sign, church services details:
+Another St Pauls sign gave church-service details:

 Welcome